-- 2.63 Good highway design should reflect the diversity of people who use it and not impose barriers of any kind.
+- 2.60 Good highway design should reflect the diversity of people who use it and not impose barriers of any kind.
 People with disabilities in our community should be able to access the places everyone else takes for granted.
 Development proposals should ensure that the needs of people with all types of mobility difficulties, both physical and sensory, are taken into account when considering the design of development proposals.
 This includes extensions to all buildings particularly those used by the general public such as shops and community facilities.
 Large scale redevelopment which affects or creates new streets, footpaths and public transport infrastructure should also consider Inclusive Mobility standards and the need for shared space in new development.
 'Inclusive Mobility' published by the Department for Transport, sets out design guidance for the wider pedestrian environment, public transport and associated infrastructure to respond to the needs of disabled people.
 Many other people will also benefit from an accessible environment, including those travelling with small children, or carrying luggage or heavy shopping.
-The wider pedestrian environment also includes improving access to public transport. - 2.64 The Council is concerned that Heavy Goods Vehicles (HGVs) using town centres, residential streets and country lanes not designed for that purpose, may have a detrimental effect in terms of safety and amenity.
+The wider pedestrian environment also includes improving access to public transport. - 2.61 The Council is concerned that Heavy Goods Vehicles (HGVs) using town centres, residential streets and country lanes not designed for that purpose, may have a detrimental effect in terms of safety and amenity.
 HGVs should be channelled onto suitably engineered roads in order to assist the protection of the environment and to assist the safe and efficient movement of goods to reduce the maintenance requirements of local roads.
-Where development proposals are likely to generate HGV movements it may be necessary to submit a Transport Assessment and/or a Travel Plan to demonstrate that the HGV movements would be acceptable in terms of their transport impact.
-Measures which could be incorporated in these documents include provision for any off-site highway works to accommodate lorry access and restrictions on delivery hours. - 2.65 Proposals for new development will be expected to provide an appropriate level of offstreet parking facilities, either on the site itself or in a nearby area, in accordance with the Council's adopted Guidance.
+Where development proposals are likely to generate HGV movements it may be necessary to submit a Transport Assessment and/or a Travel Plan to demonstrate that the HGV movements would be acceptable in terms of their environmental transport impact.
+Measures which could be incorporated in these documents include provision for any off-site highway works to accommodate lorry access and restrictions on delivery hours.

+2.62 Proposals for new development will be expected to provide an appropriate level of offstreet parking facilities, either on the site itself or in a nearby area, in accordance with the Council's adopted Guidance.
 In October 2013, the Council published its Parking Guidelines for residential and non-residential development.
 It is based on the 2012 Surrey County Council Parking Guidelines, amended to reflect local circumstances.
 In January 2018 Surrey County Council updated its 2012 guidance to include electric vehicle charging standards.
 A revised Waverley Parking Guidelines SPD is scheduled to be prepared after Local Plan Part 2.
 The emergence of electric vehicles and a projected growth in their use and ownership dictates that charging points must also become integral to all new development.
 Similarly, the popularity of cycling for leisure and commuting means that there is a demand for high quality cycle parking as part of new development.
-The revised Parking Guidelines SPD will provide guidance on parking for people with disabilities, school parking and car clubs and provide further guidance on electric vehicle charging points.